tgsmith61591/clust4j/README.md

 KMedoids km = new KMedoids(mat, new KMedoidsPlanner(k).setSep(kernel));
 ```

 __Note:__ though similarity metrics *may* be used with any clustering algorithm, it is recommended that they *not* be used with [density-based](https://github.com/tgsmith61591/clust4j/blob/master/src/com/clust4j/algo/AbstractDensityClusterer.java) clustering algorithms, as they seek "neighborhoods" around points and similarity metrics such as kernels will not accurately describe a point's neighborhood.
-Using a similarity metric with a density-based algorithm will cause a warning to be logged.
+Using a similarity metric with a density-based algorithm will cause a warning to be logged and the algorithm will fall back to the default separability metric (Euclidean distance).

 ----